tijme/angularjs-csti-scanner/README.md

 ## AngularJS CSTI Scanner

-AngularJS Client Side Template Injection (CSTI, )

-A very useful web crawler for vulnerability scanning.
-Not Your Average Web Crawler (N.Y.A.W.C) is a Python application that enables you to crawl web applications for requests instead of URLs.
-It crawls every GET and POST request on the specified domain and keeps track of the request and response data.
-It's main purpose is to be used in web application vulnerability scanners.

-*Automated client-side template injection (CSTI, sandbox escape) detection for AngularJS!*
+AngularJS CSTI Scanner (ACSTIS) is a Python application that enables you to scan certain web applications for AngularJS Client Side Template Injection (CSTI, sandbox escape/bypass).
+It supports scanning a single request but also crawling an entire web application for the vulnerability.

 ## Installation
 First make sure you're on [Python 3.3](https://www.python.org/) or higher.
-Then run the command below to install N.Y.A.W.C.
+Then run the command below to install ACSTIS.

 `pip install --upgrade acstis`